nvmwill/nexmo-developer/_documentation/en/video/guides/hardware-setup.md

 client can use the camera and microphone to publish a stream to an OpenTok.js session.

-A pre-built version of the hardware setup component is hosted at opentok.com.
+A pre-built version of the hardware setup component is hosted on [opentok.com](opentok.com).
 You can add it to your web page with the following script tag:

 ```js